Event Horizon

 .

-Let’s create 2 files, consumer-resources.json
+Create 2 more files, consumer-resources.json

 and producer-resources.json